Tortellini Vegetable Soup with Spring Greens and PeasJump to Recipe

 My favorite parts of this recipe are twofold: First, it uses store-bought tortellini which I think is fine for soups like this.
 I used a cheese variety but you could use your favorite.
 It makes it really fast to make and fills out the soup nicely.
 Second, I love the beets in this recipe.
-I used golden beets to keep the soup from staining red and also used the beets AND the greens which adds an extra element to it.
+I used golden beets to keep the soup from staining red and also used the beets AND the greens which add an extra spring green element to it.

 At the end of the day, it’s my favorite kind of recipe.
 Not fussy at all, but it does show off some great spring veggies.